Seagate/cortx-motr/README.rst

         :target: https://github.com/pujamudaliar/cortx-motr/blob/main/LICENCE
         :alt: License Badge

-Motr is a distributed object storage system, targeting `exascale <https://en.wikipedia.org/wiki/Exascale_computing>`_ configurations.
-Its main roots are Lustre file system, NFSv4 and database technology.
-It must be noted that traditional file system properties (hierarchical directory namespace, strong POSIX consistency guarantees, &c.) are no longer desirable or achievable at exascale.
+At the core of `CORTX <https://github.com/Seagate/cortx>`_ lies Motr.
+Motr is a distributed object storage system, targeting `mass capacity storage <https://www.seagate.com/products/storage/object-storage-software/>`_ configurations.
+To ensure the most efficient storage utilization, Motr interacts directly with block devices (i.e. it does not _layer_ on a local file system).
+The Motr design was heavily influenced by the Lustre file system, NFSv4 and database technology.
+It must be noted that traditional file system properties (hierarchical directory namespace, strong POSIX consistency guarantees, &c.) are no longer desirable or achievable at mass capacity.
 Instead, Motr is a more general storage system that provides an optional file system interface.
 This allows wider range of deployments, including cloud.

 Get to know
 ===========